MahitaCharagondla/Poem_Generator/README (2).md

    Uses models from the `diffusers` library (e.g., Stable Diffusion) to visualize the generated poem as an artistic image.

    **Input:**
-   Output of the poem generator
+   Output of the poem generator.

    **Output:**
    ![image](https://github.com/user-attachments/assets/3f1b5708-39cd-459b-836e-8dc8925f3033)

 ### 5. **Text-to-Audio (WAV Format)**
    Converts the generated poem into speech and saves it as a `.wav` audio file using Microsoft Speecht5-TTS **Input:**
-   Output of the poem generator
+   Output of the poem generator.

    **Output:**

 ---